Just over half marks needed for A in A-level maths, leaked documents show

 Advertising

-The figures relate to overall Edexcel grade boundaries for the new specification maths A-level.
+These figures relate to overall grade boundaries for new specification maths A-levels.

 Maths is one of the last subjects to be reformed as part of a major overhaul of exams in England.